rackerlabs/support-how-to/content/how-to/exchange/rackspace-directory-sync-administrators-guide/index.md

 If you manage your Active Directory with multiple domain controllers, you must install the Directory Sync Password Handler on all secondary domain controllers.
-This handler is used to synchronize password changes on secondary domain controllers to the primary domain controller and then synchronize those changes to Rackspace Hosted Mail.
+This handler synchronizes password changes on secondary domain controllers to the primary domain controller and then synchronizes those changes to Rackspace Hosted Mail.

 #### Distribution list membership synchronization